Study and Intern in Germany (spring semester only)

 Internships in: Logistics, Human Resources, Controlling, and Financing

-Osnabrück is just a few hours by train from Hanover, Hamburg, and Berlin.
+Osnabrück is just a few hours by train from Hannover, Hamburg, and Berlin.
 The borders of Belgium and The Netherlands are very close as well.
-The airport Münster-Osnabrück can be reached by car in just 30 minutes.
+The airport Münster Osnabrück can be reached by car in just 30 minutes or by express bus in approximately 45 minutes, and the Frankfurt International Airport (FRA) is within a 3.5 hour train ride, which only requires one transfer.